 Registered users should visit the NZQA website

-As you are probably aware, NCEA results for 2017 are now available online to registered users.
+As you are probably aware, NCEA results for 2018 are now available online to registered users (15 January 2019).

 Students must be registered on the NZQA website in order to view entries and results.
 To complete this, you will need to know the NSN (National Student Number), which was sent as part of the candidate information pack.